josdejong/mathjs/test-tree-shaking/README.md

     import { add, multiply } from 'mathjs'
     ```

-2. Create a function yourself using `create` and `recipes`:
+2. Create a function yourself using `create` and ready made collections of

-    Create a mathjs instance using `create` and factory functions.
+    factory functions, one collection per function.

     A factory function (like `createAdd`) typically has a number of dependencies
     (like `typed`, `matrix`, ...).
-    To make it easy to load a function and its dependencies, the concept of a
+    To make it easy to load a function and its dependencies, collections of
+    factory functions are available like `addDependencies`.
+This collection is
-    "recipe" is introduced.
-A "recipe" is an object holding the factory functions
+    an object holding the factory function of the function that you want to
-    of the function that you want to create and all its dependencies.
+    create and all its dependencies.

     ```js
-    import { create, divideRecipe, sinRecipe, piRecipe } from 'mathjs'
+    import { create, divideDependencies, sinDependencies, piDependencies } from 'mathjs'

-    const { divide, sin, pi } = create({ divideRecipe, sinRecipe, piRecipe })
+    const { divide, sin, pi } = create({ divideDependencies, sinDependencies, piDependencies })
+    ```

+3. Create a function yourself using a factory function, providing all dependencies yourself:

+    ```js
+    import { createHypot } from 'mathjs/factories'

+    const hypot = createHypot({
+      typed: ...,
+      abs: ...,
+      addScalar: ...,
+      divideScalar: ...,
+      multiplyScalar: ...,
+      sqrt: ...,
+      smaller: ...,
+      isPositive: ...
+    })
     ```

 ### B. Configuration